 Avoid disturbing nesting birds.
 Check hedges before trimming and use hand tools instead of power tools until the end of the breeding season.
 Ideally, avoid trimming hedges until September.

 Leave a few weeds such as dandelions to provide food for wildlife.
-Some species lay eggs on leaves, while others feed on nectar and pollen.
+Some species lay eggs on leaves, while others feed on their nectar and pollen.

 Give your pond a makeover by adding plants such as hornwort, brooklime and water forget-me-not.
 These help shelter aquatic insects and larvae such as frog and toad tadpoles and newt efts, dragonfly and damselfly larvae and diving beetles.